-La cucina is the flagship Italian specialty restaurant in Hyatt Regency Kolkata and probably the only Italian fine dining restaurant in the luxury hotels in the city, so the expectation was pretty high.
-Though I’ve been to Gucci a number of times with family, but somehow this outlet was a new one for me and what could’ve been a better time to visit it than this promotion ?
+La Cucina is the flagship Italian specialty restaurant in Hyatt Regency Kolkata and probably the only Italian fine dining restaurant in the luxury hotels in the city, so the expectation was pretty high.
+Though I’ve been to Gucci a number of times with family, somehow this outlet was a new one for me and what could’ve been a better time to visit it than this promotion?

 The ambiance and service, as it should be, is top notch here but what differentiates this place from other joints, is the vast window that overlooks the salt lake stadium.
 And a window seat there can make even a sad person happy- was my first reaction, once I entered the outlet.
 Like all other outlets in the hotel, this one too, had an open kitchen- so interacting with the chefs and requesting them for the small special requirements is much easier.

 Truffle is an under-used ingredient for the Italian food in India.
 And, considering the price factor and the acquired taste that it has, why shouldn’t it be?
 Mostly till now, it’s been used for the high-end banquets and specially curated super posh meals, but it seems this time, Karen Anand and Sylvia has got some special plans in mind for making it available for the mass market.
 So, the less costly products like truffle honey and truffle oil are getting introduced and I feel they’re going to be the next in-thing for Kolkata.

 However, enough of the non-food gyan and please stop cursing me.
 I am coming to the food.
 We were offered a specially curated pre-plated menu.
 The menu, though having lots of unknown terms (for an under-educated blogger like me…), seemed interesting and off we started the journey.